TadiT7/treble_experimentations_wiki/Huawei-P8-Lite-2017.md

 - "There's an internal problem with your device.
 Contact your manufacturer for details."
 Message.
 - NFC isn't show in settings
+- The signal is always low (it can't reach up to 2 bars)

 **Working:**